The Simon-Fiset Suite of Competitions

 As the professional standard of this competition requires extensive effort and cost to ensure the utmost quality for students, all registration fees are final and nonrefundable.

-SMTA is happy and proud to present the annual Simon-Fiset Piano Competition, which is scheduled for February 8 and 9, 2025.
+SMTA is happy and proud to present the annual Simon-Fiset Piano Competition, which is scheduled for February 7-8, 2026.
 We are also thrilled that last year’s host, Seattle Chamber Music Society (“SCMS”) will again welcome us to their beautiful, state-of-the-art center in downtown Seattle at Union Square.

 Performance space at Chamber Music Society